MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/multiplayer-appendix/xbox-one-multiplayer-session-directory.md

 -   A session enables connectivity between its members.

-The Multiplayer Session Directory centralizes game session metadata across all the clients.
-It provides the basic information needed about a session to help set up the secure device associations between clients.
-It also provides basic first-boot metadata for a client to connect to the game before it starts passing around more specific game data.
-With Process Lifetime Management (PLM) and the task-switching nature of applications on Xbox One, the MPSD ensures that clients have the correct information for contacting peers and servers that are identified as part of the active game session, and coordinates with the shell and console operating system to reserve, activate, and manage player lifetime for a game session.
+The Multiplayer Session Directory (MPSD) centralizes game session metadata across all the clients.
+MPSD provides the basic information needed about a session to help set up the secure device associations between clients.

+MPSD also provides basic first-boot metadata for a client to connect to the game before it starts passing around more specific game data.

+With Process Lifetime Management (PLM) and the task-switching nature of applications on Xbox One, MPSD ensures that clients have the correct information for contacting peers and servers that are identified as part of the active game session, and coordinates with the shell and console operating system to reserve, activate, and manage player lifetime for a game session.

 ## Terminology used in this document